Local systems in diffeology: The category of diffeological spaces and de Rham complexes

 With these choices, $\mathsf{Diff}$ is a compactly generated model category whose object is always fibrant. \end{thm}

 While the construction of the standard simplex is somewhat complicated, each $k$th horn $\Lambda_k^n$ is a smooth deformation retract of the simplex $\Delta^n$; see \cite[Section 8]{Kihara}.
-This is a significant parts in proving Theorem \ref{thm:Kihara_Model}.
+This is a significant part in proving Theorem \ref{thm:Kihara_Model}.
 On the other hand, the result \cite[Proposition A.2]{Kihara} yields that the $n$-simplex with the sub-diffeology of the affine space ${\mathbb A}^n$ does {\it not} contain the $k$th horn as a retract.
+We observe that a weak equivalence, a fibration and a cofibration are different from those in \cite{C-W} defined by using the {\it affine} smooth singular simplex functor; see Remark \ref{rem:S^D} below.